Parker Williams Branch Library Collection

 "I think you can learn from the community and the community can learn from you."

-View a touching tribute to Dr. Williams created by the San Jacinto College available through YouTube: Dr. Parker Williams Tribute.
+View a touching tribute to Dr. Williams, created by San Jacinto College, available on YouTube: Dr. Parker Williams Tribute.

 The Friends of the Parker Williams Branch Library created two scrapbooks documenting special events at the library.